Secodis/TSS-WEB/A_SSDLC_Requirements/02_Secure-Operation.md

 3. Access to backend systems MUST use dedicated credentials for each system.
 4. Secrets MUST be securely stored and managed (see 8.11 Protection of Secrets)

 ## 2.5.
-Isolation of External Systems:
+Isolation of External Systems
 1. Applications that are directly accessible from the Internet (or other untrusted networks) MUST be deployed in an isolated network zone.
 2. All external communication MUST be encrypted using TLS/HTTPS.
 3. All external access to internal network zones MUST be approved.